faithy80/fsd-project/README.md

 * home: 88%
 * shop: 88%

 As a part of the defensive design, some chunk of the code was unit tested against invalid data to prove that the code is error-proof.
 The frontend was also tested manually for the same reason.
 Both the frontend and the backend has an error handling mechanism in the code.
 In case if the defense of the frontend is bypassed, the backend can correct the data or get it corrected by the user.
+Another part of the defensive design is the custom error handling template.
+The most common error numbers got a custom template to prevent disrupting the workflow on the website.

 The Github account of the project is connected to a TravisCI account to ensure the continuous integration test after each git push to the master branch.
 After all the tests passed, the website is deployed to the Heroku server.

 The website was also tested manually thoroughly.
 The desktop and the mobile modes were both checked for any errors.
 The most annoying error that I could not fix is the connection reset by peer error (104).
 Unfortunately, the Google Cloud Storage API causes the problem and it happens rarely.
 The root cause comes from the free tier limited access.

 Before switching to production, I was using the whitenoise application to host static files for my project.
 After the Heroku deployment and turning off the debug mode, the website stopped working and gave an internal server error (500) message.
-After a couple of hours of research, it turned out that the whitenoise app interferes with Heroku in the production.
+After a couple of hours of research, it turned out that the whitenoise app interferes with Heroku in production.
 To fix this problem, I had to move the static file hosting to Google Cloud Storage too.
 I had to change the application that handled the communication between the GCS API and Django from django-googledrive-storage to django-storages.

 The change generated another problem.
 If a file with an existing name on the server in the same directory was uploaded, the existing file was overwritten rather than uploaded with an alternative filename.
 The problem remained hidden until I deleted a product that used the same file.
 A file not found error (404) came up when I tried to remove another product with the missing image.
 To solve this problem, I used UUID similar to creating the order number to generate a unique filename for each file before the upload.
 This solution guarantees that each content or product image will have a unique name.